Backblaze/boardwalk/README.md

         return WorkflowConfig(always_retry_failed_hosts=False)

-# Defines a Job with the name "PodPreTasksJob", which is called in the
+# Defines a TaskJob with the name "PodPreTasksJob", which is called in the
 # PodDistUpgradeWorkflow Workflow as the first Job
-class PodPreTasksJob(Job):
+class PodPreTasksJob(TaskJob):
     """
     Jobs have an optional "tasks" method that returns a list of Ansible tasks.
     The format for tasks is structurally the same as Ansible tasks defined using